 (iv) copies of any relevant documentary evidence and correspondence, which support the complaint, must be attached.

-4. Upon receipt of a written formal complaint the Head of Department must either arrange to interview all interested parties, or gather further evidence from relevant persons at his/her discretion.
-The Head of Department must also arrange to meet the student if s/he has requested a meeting at the point of submitting the formal complaints form.
-Any individual invited to attend an interview or meeting will be entitled to be accompanied, for example, by a friend, colleague, Students’ or Trade Union representative.
+8. The Head of Department, or AU Partnership representative, must also arrange to meet the student if they have requested a meeting at the point of submitting the formal complaints form.
+Any individual invited to attend an interview or meeting will be entitled to be accompanied by any of the individuals noted in 14.3 above.

-6. If at any point it is identified that the matter involves the Head of Department in an actual or perceived conflict of interest (e.g. s/he could be the subject of the complaint or have competing interests or loyalties), or if s/he has had any direct involvement in the case, then the matter will be immediately referred to the Pro Vice-Chancellor or Director to which the Head of Department is accountable.
-The Pro Vice-Chancellor or Director will then proceed as outlined under paragraphs 4 and 5 of 14.6 Stage Two Formal Complaint upon receipt of the complaint and evidence submitted.
+11. If at any point it is identified that the matter involves the Head of Department, or AU Partnership representative in an actual or perceived conflict of interest (e.g. they could be the subject of the complaint or have competing interests or loyalties), or if they have had any direct involvement in the case at any previous stage, then the matter will be immediately referred to the Pro Vice-Chancellor, Associate Dean or Director to which the Head of Department is accountable; they will then proceed as outlined under paragraphs 1 and 2 of Section 14.5, above, upon receipt of the complaint and evidence submitted.

-7. If the Pro Vice-Chancellor or Director also feels that there is a conflict of interest or has had any direct involvement in the case, the case will be referred to another Pro Vice-Chancellor or Director who will continue to proceed as outlined above under paragraphs 4 and 5 of Section 14.6.
+12. If the Pro Vice-Chancellor, Associate Dean or Director also feel that there is a conflict of interest or have had any previous direct involvement in the case, the case will be referred to another Pro Vice-Chancellor, Associate Dean or Director who will continue to proceed as outlined above under paragraphs 1 to 4 of Section 14.5 above.

-9. Upon receipt of the fully completed complaint form and associated evidence, each formal complaint should be resolved within 6 working weeks.
+13. Upon receipt of the fully completed complaint form and associated evidence, each Stage 2 complaint should be resolved within 6 working weeks.
 If it appears that a response will be delayed, students will be informed why this is, and will be kept informed of progress.
 At all stages of the formal process, students will be contacted by the Academic Registry at email@example.com

 14.7 Stage Three: Final Review